mesosphere/marathon/docs/docs/multirole.md

 }
 ```

-You can see that the new pod instance has the new role, while the old pod instance continues to have the old role.
-Moving forward, all new instances will receive the new role, `dev`.
+You can see that the new pod instance has the new role, `dev`, while the old pod instance continues to have the old role, `slave_public`.
+Moving forward, all new instances of the bigbusiness pod will be launched with the new role, `dev`.

 # Group Role Enforcement